Greater Cape May Historical Society

 The Greater Cape May Historical Society is the steward of The Colonial House.
 The Colonial House or Memucan Hughes House was originally a tavern and the family home of Revolutionary War patriot Memucan Hughes.
 The house is an unsung survivor from Cape Island’s very beginning and thought to be one of the oldest surviving houses on Cape Island.
 The Colonial House is also the headquarters of the Greater Cape May Historical Society.

 The Colonial House is open to the public at no charge from June 15th to September 15, Wednesdays through Saturdays from 1pm–4pm.
-The house is also open during Victorian Weekend in October, and for the December Candlelight House tour in the National Historic Landmark city of Cape May, New Jersey.

 The Chamber of Commerce of Greater Cape May - link opens in a new window